Introduction to QCD: Monte Carlo Event Generators

 Rewritten in this way, the differentials can be partial-fractioned,

-This kind of rewriting enables an intuitively appealing categorization of the singularities as related to vanishing energies and angles, explaining why they are called \emph{soft} and \emph{collinear}, respectively.
+This kind of rewriting enables an intuitively appealing categorisation of the singularities as related to vanishing energies and angles, explaining why they are called \emph{soft} and \emph{collinear}, respectively.
 Arguments based on this rewriting have led to important insights in QCD.
-For instance, within the framework of conventional parton showers, it was shown in a sequence of publications (see \cite{Marchesini:1983bm,Marchesini:1987cf} and references therein) that the destructive interference effects between two or more color-connected partons (\emph{coherence}) can be described by using the angle of the emissions as the shower ordering variable.
+For instance, within the framework of conventional parton showers, it was shown in a sequence of publications (see \cite{Marchesini:1983bm,Marchesini:1987cf} and references therein) that the destructive interference effects between two colour-connected partons (\emph{coherence}) can be described, on average\footnote{Averaged over azimuthal emission angles.}, by using the opening angle of the emissions as the shower ordering variable.
 One should still keep in mind, however, that Lorentz non-invariant formulations come with similar caveats and warnings as do gauge non-invariant formulations of quantum field theory: while they can be practical to work with at intermediate stages of a calculation, one should be careful with any physical conclusions that rely explicitly on them.

 We shall therefore here restrict ourselves to a Lorentz-invariant formalism based directly on \eqRef{eq:eikonal2}, pioneered by the dipole formulation of QCD cascades~\cite{Gustafson:1987rq}.
 The collinear limit is then replaced by a more general \emph{single-pole} limit in which a single parton-parton invariant vanishes (as, \emph{for instance}, when a pair of partons become collinear), while the soft limit is replaced by one in which two (or more) invariants involving the same parton vanish simultaneously (as, for instance by that parton becoming soft in a frame defined by two or more hard partons).
 This avoids frame-dependent ambiguities from entering into the language, at the price of a slight reinterpretation of what is meant by collinear and soft.